 If the tenants rent is to decrease:

+If the family causes a delay in processing the interim reexamination, decreases in the tenant rent will be applied prospectively, from the first day of the month following completion of the reexamination processing.

 Chapter 10

 Support Animals (Assistance Animals other than Service Animals)

-If the person has an observable disability, the PHA already has information giving them reason to believe the person has a disability, or the person has provided information supporting that he or she has a disability, then has the person provided information that reasonably supports that the animal does work, performs tasks, provides assistance, and/or provides therapeutic emotional support with respect to the individual’s disability?
+If the person has an observable disability, the Housing Authority of Danville already has information giving them reason to believe the person has a disability, or the person has provided information supporting that they have a disability, then has the person provided information that reasonably supports that the animal does work, performs tasks, provides assistance, and/or provides therapeutic emotional support with respect to the individual’s disability?

 10-I.C.
 CARE AND HANDLING

 Residents are responsible for feeding, maintaining, providing veterinary care, and controlling their assistance animals.
-A resident may do this on his or her own or with the assistance of family, friends, volunteers, or service providers.
+A resident may do this on their own or with the assistance of family, friends, volunteers, or service providers.

 10-II.B.
 MANAGEMENT APPROVAL OF PETS